Naltrexone for Opioid Addiction

 Naltrexone is only available with a doctor’s prescription.
 Your doctor or addiction treatment specialist will work with you to develop a recovery plan tailored to your needs.
 Depending on where you are in treatment, the medication may be administered in an inpatient facility or at your home.
 Medication-assisted therapy, such as the use of naltrexone, should always be used as part of an overall recovery program to achieve long-term sobriety.

 If your or someone you love is struggling with an opioid addiction, medications like naltrexone may be able to help.
-Get in touch with us today to find a treatment center.
+Get in touch with an addiction specialist to find a treatment center.

 When naltrexone is prescribed, patients have an 80 percent cure rate for alcohol dependence.